hansfilipelo/TSBK07/lab1/answers.md

 I forgot to update the command glDrawArrays which took a while to debug.

 **How do you change the facing of a polygon?**
 Using different colors?
-Z-buffer?
-I don't get it.
+Rotate?
+I don't get the question entirely.

 ## 1-6
 **Why do we need normal vectors for a model?**